Posted by Ryan M. on 31 August 2017 11:45 AM

 NOTE: The DNSSEC feature is currently NOT available under our Domain Plus service level.
 For further details on how to upgrade your service level to use this feature, please go HERE.

-NOTE: Our DNSSEC feature is currently only available for NET, COM, NAME, TV, CA and CC domains.
+NOTE: Our DNSSEC feature is currently only available for COM, NET, ORG, NAME, TV, CA and CC domains.

 There are two types of keys involved in signing a zone, the Key Signing Key and the Zone Signing Key.
 Both need to be generated for the zone to be signed.
 Please do not share these keys with anyone else.